Layanam

 Layanam is a 1989 Indian Malayalam-language erotic drama film directed by Thulasidas and produced by R. B. Choudary.
 The film stars prominent sexploitation actresses Silk Smitha, Abhilasha, and Devishri/Jahnvi, as well as young Nandu.
 It was one of the biggest hits in the Malayalam soft-porn industry, and has earned a cult status.
-The film features the story of a young boy who became intimately related to three older women.
+The film features the story of a young boy who becomes intimately related to three older women.

 Plot

 Layanam is the story of the sexual relationship between a woman and a younger man.
 In the film, the character portrayed by Silk Smitha lives alone in a large house.
 She is constantly harassed by men in the locality.
 One day, Nandu's character, a boy on the run for no fault of his own hides in the back of Smitha's car, but is caught, but let off.
 They meet again, and upon learning that he is an orphan, Smitha employs him as a servant.

 Nandu starts fantasizing about his employer, while rejecting sexual offers from others.
 Smitha's cousin Abilasha comes to stay in the house, and develops a crush for the boy, which Smitha disapproves.
 Smitha and Nandu slowly start to like each other and decide to get married.
 At the point, Smitha's long thought dead husband returns complicating the situation.
 In the end, the lovers commit suicide.